 Located at the historic Nye Beach turnaround, the facility was built by the City of Newport and opened in 1983 as a public art exhibition space and for art education programs.
 It is maintained and operated by Oregon Coast Council for the Arts.
 The VAC includes three traditional gallery spaces, as well two classrooms/event spaces.

 The William Runyan Gallery occupies approximately 1,100 square feet on the first floor and exhibits 8-12 shows per year.
 (Click here for detailed gallery floor plan map)

-The Upstairs Gallery, a 300 square foot gallery space on the third floor level, schedules 8-12 exhibits per year featuring new and experimental artists in the northwest region.
+The Upstairs Gallery, a 300-square-foot gallery space on the third-floor level, schedules 8-12 exhibits per year featuring new and experimental artists in the northwest region.

 The Coastal Oregon Visual Artists’ Showcase (COVAS), established in 2011, occupies space on the third floor of the Visual Arts Center.
-Download the initial COVAS exhibition catalogue as a PDF (5.8MB).

 Hours: Wednesday-Sunday – 12pm to 4pm (unless otherwise noted).
 All exhibitions are free and open to the public.

 The Visual Arts Center also offers classes, workshops, and community events.